MagicMumble/opty-func/README.md

      export PYTHONPATH=~/.local/share/opty-func/binding_py/:$PYTHONPATH

 This command let the interpreter know where it can find the file `binding.py` which provides access to .so library functions using ctypes.
-Assuming you're in the same directory where resides your file you can run it with the simply command
+Assuming you're in the same directory where resides your file you can run it with the simple command

      python3 main.py